-^{} Elochoman/Skamokawa - In 2009 severe flooding limited surveys/visibility = minimum estimate
+Elochoman/Skamokawa - In 2009 severe flooding limited surveys/visibility = minimum estimate

-^{}EF Lewis River - no surveys in 2000 - only mainstem flight counts in 2001
+EF Lewis River - no surveys in 2000 - only mainstem flight counts in 2001

-^{}Washougal River = 2001 &2004 estimates are based on mainstem counts only, no tributary surveys were conducted.
+Washougal River = 2001 & 2004 estimates are based on mainstem counts only; no tributary surveys were conducted.
+Note: Kalama 2023 brood year estimate of 609 is considered preliminary only.